5 Ways to End Sleepless Nights during an AMS Implementation

 Find the classes that will benefit you the most and then learn from them.
 That sounds obvious, but how many of us have signed up for a class and then spent half the time responding to email and putting out fires back at the office?
 Be present in the class, take notes, do the work, and the results—and the confidence in your ability to work in the new system—will come.

 When I was in grade school, my piano teacher would keep track of my practice schedule, giving me stars for each week of successful practicing.
 Once I had 10 stars, I got a small toy (Star Wars stuff was my favorite, for the record).
 And while I knew the inevitable stormtrooper was in my future, each star I received represented a small win.
 That star was getting me one step toward the bigger reward.

 Incremental milestones are important in a long-term project, when that end goal can seem so far, far away.
 Maybe you and your staff don't have the budget to hand out Han Solo figurines to everybody, but some pizza, candy, or a late afternoon toast at the end of each implementation phase can go a long way toward easing everyone's stress levels and keeping the focus on small victories.

 There's a reason you changed in the first place and, most likely, that reason is because you're moving toward something better.
 Yes, it's easy to get caught up in the but-we've-always-done-it-this-way mindset, and very few of us relish the opportunity for large-scale change.
 When it all starts to feel overwhelming, just imagine where you'll be months after this is over—when what was new and different is now routine and empowering.
 Someday you really will look back and wonder how you ever got anything done before.
 In the end, focus on the good out there that's coming your way.
 Your new system and what it will do to help you and your members will make it all worth it.

-To find out more about what to expect during an AMS implementation, check out the eBook, Implementing Your AMS.
+To find out more about what to expect during an AMS implementation, check out the eBook, The Ultimate Guide to Implementing Membership Software.